DRMF/mediawiki-extensions-MathMenu/doc/md/about.md

 * added bootstrap compatibility via jQuery Bootstrap
 * refactored the build system, now easy with `make`
 * ported the config dialog to bootstrap
+* added `moduleInstance.getOrigin()` to get the origin of a module.
+	* all urls on modules re now resolved relative to the module.
+* added `JOBAD.util.loadExternalJS`
+* added CSS external dependencies for modules
 * added disabled menu items (use `false` instead of a callback)
 * better default handling of sidebar icons.
 * improved styles
 * updated underscore to version 1.5.1